Sisters & food Ritual

 Daisy Johnson has also contributed to a collection of food writing, In the Kitchen, and her essay explores the power of food rituals to anchor and bind us.

 © Pollyanna Johnson

-She read an excerpt from the novel, and we discussed how Sisters is firmly rooted in the horror tradition; influences including Shirley Jackson, Stephen King, Helen Oyeyemi, Sarah Hall and Kelly Link; taboos around motherhood; the invading forces of nature; the way language shapes us; food as means to control; the dynamics of a country pub; and why Daisy Johnson always allows readers to make their own minds up.
-She also recommended the non-fiction of Elena Ferrante and Shirley Jackson, Caleb Femi's poetry, and horror films such as Get Out.
-Massive thanks to Daisy Johnson for a fascinating evening.
+She read an excerpt from Sisters, and discussed its roots in the horror tradition; influences including Shirley Jackson, Stephen King, Helen Oyeyemi, Sarah Hall and Kelly Link; taboos around motherhood; the invasive forces of nature; food as a means to control; the dynamics of a country pub; and why she always lets readers make their own minds up.
+She recommended non-fiction by Elena Ferrante and Shirley Jackson, Caleb Femi's poetry, and horror films such as Get Out.
+Many thanks to Daisy Johnson.